 This is why forgiveness can’t just be about you.
 It is a profound act of granting freedom, not just to yourself, but to another party.
 It is dangerous to assume it is meant just for you.

 The idea of taking bolt cutters to the chains of your hurt, your pain, your suffering, what’s weighing you down… it’s incredibly beautiful and empowering.
 It should be.
 You should never let someone hold this kind of power over you.
 In nearly every way, not only is it up to you to break those chains, you absolutely do have those bolt cutters in your possession, even if you don’t know exactly where to find them.

 But we can’t forget that the empowering nature of forgiveness isn’t just meant for you – it’s meant for the other person as well.
 “Empowering” doesn’t mean “overpowering” – it doesn’t mean you get to wield this power only for your benefit.

-Where’s the “loving your neighbor” in that?
+Where’s the “Loving your neighbor” in that?

-That being said, I not only loved Nadia Bolz-Weber’s angle on this (it really got my juices flowing and thinking, after all), but I love her style and appreciate the way she sees things.
+That being said, I not only loved Nadia Bolz-Weber’s angle on this (it clearly got my juices flowing and thinking, after all), but I love her style and appreciate the way she sees things.
 I intend to watch plenty more of her videos, and I recommend you do too.